 When I was 14, my dad came to my school to give a guest lecture on venereal diseases and safe sex.
 I tried to fake food poisoning to get out of having to go in that day, but it's pretty hard to play sick when your father is an actual doctor.
 So instead of making me take the bus, he drove me to school himself, in a car that's fitted with a "Captain Catheter" bumper sticker.
 As he drove, he sang along to a song by the band Mannheim Uroband, which has lyrics such as, "Oh prostate, you're always there for us."

 Watch: Europe's First Sex Doll Brothel

 To be fair, Otis has it a little harder than me.
-In the morning, his mom's one-night-stands keep stumbling into his room, mistaking it for the bathroom.
-After breakfast, he has to engage in small chat with her patients—one of whom is wearing a strap-on—and he has to sit by and watch his mom share a joint with Adam, while giving his classmate a lecture on impotence.
+In the morning, his mum's one-night-stands keep stumbling into his room, mistaking it for the toilet.
+After breakfast, he has to make small chat with her patients – one of whom is wearing a strap-on – and he has to sit by and watch his mum share a joint with Adam, while giving his classmate a lecture on impotence.

 But eventually, Otis discovers that his unusual upbringing can have its advantages.
 Not only because he becomes an expert of sorts on the female anatomy, but also because teenagers – even though they pretend otherwise – have no idea about sex, making Otis his school's lone sex expert.

 Again, I can relate.
 For every "your dad sticks his finger in people's arses for money" taunt, or "how many cocks has your dad had in his hand?" goading, a classmate would ask me a genuine question about sex and puberty.
 And then, as I got older, I started to notice a few of the boys at school were avoiding eye contact with me.
 I had no idea why until I mentioned it to my parents over lunch, and my dad said, "You have no idea how many of them have sat on my couch."